 Fearless cooking from a tiny kitchen in New York City.

 What I’m wary of is: Excessively fussy foods and/or pretentious ingredients.
 I don’t do truffle oil, Himalayan pink salt at $10 per quarter-ounce or single-origin chocolate that can only be found through Posh Nosh-approved purveyors.
-I think food should be accessible, and are certain that you don’t need any of these things to cook fantastically.
+I think food should be accessible, and am certain that you don’t need any of these things to cook fantastically.

-Deb is the kind of person you might innocently ask what the difference is between summer and winter squash and she’ll go on for about twenty minutes before coming up for air to a cleared room and you soundly snoring.
+Deb Perelman is the kind of person you might innocently ask what the difference is between summer and winter squash and she’ll go on for about twenty minutes before coming up for air to a cleared room and you soundly snoring.
 It’s taken some time, but she’s finally realized that there are people out there that might forgive her for such food, cooking and ingredient-obsessed blathering and possibly, even come back for more.

 In previous iterations of her so-called career, she’s been a record store shift supervisor, a scrawler of “happy birthday” on bakery cakes, an art therapist and a technology reporter.
 She likes her current gig – the one where she wakes up and cooks whatever she feels like that day – the best.
-When she’s not prattling on about galley and grub here, Deb is an occasional freelance writer and photographer.
+When she’s not prattling on about galley and grub here, Deb is an occasional freelance writer.